 - NOAA Weather Radio: Whether you buy the radio online or you download the app on your phone, the NOAA weather station is your best bet for updated alerts related to severe storms.

 - Download the Storm Shield Severe Weather App: This app tracks your exact location to provide you with the most accurate weather alerts possible.

 - Smoke detectors: Install one in your attic, garage, and any other vulnerable room you don’t frequent often.
 Learn how to choose the best smoke detector for your home here!

 - Potable water: During thunderstorms, it’s highly recommended not to touch any part of the plumbing system because water conducts electricity.
-Having a back-up container of water, whether stored in a box or tank, will assure that you have water for drinking and food prep.
-If another disaster occurs because of the thunderstorm, such as flooding or tornadoes, wells and the city water may become compromised.
-Have enough clean water and a method of purification (tablets, bleach, a lifestraw, etc) to last you at least 14 days.
+Having a back-up container of water, such as a tank, will assure that you have water for drinking and food prep.
+If another disaster occurs because of a thunderstorm, such as flooding or tornadoes, wells, and the city water may become compromised.
+Have enough clean water and a method of purification (tablets, bleach, a LifeStraw, etc) to last you at least 14 days.
 Remember to stockpile one gallon of water per person in your household per day.